AI-Varun/AI-Powered-Home-Security-System/README.md

 ## Description

-The client-side application of the AI-Powered Home Security System utilizes an external or laptop camera to monitor for motion.
+The client-side application of the AI-Powered Security System utilizes an external or laptop camera to monitor for motion.
 When motion is detected, it captures an image and sends it to the backend server for analysis.
 The server then processes the image and sends alerts via email and SMS if necessary.

 ## Features